-Hawaii telescope protests draw supporters to defend project
+Supporters say Hawaii telescope will bring jobs, knowledge

 “People need to think really hard about exactly why they would want to pass that up.
 What is it that makes it worth passing that up?”
 McLaren said.

-About 100 to 150 supporters of the telescope gathered for a rally in front of the Hawaii State Capitol during the evening rush hour.
-They held signs with messages like “Support Culture and Science” and “Move Forward Not Backward” and waved at passing cars.
-Some drivers honked back in support.

 “I’m a strong supporter of the advancement of science and technology.
-I think it brings a lot of good to humankind,” said retired Navy researcher Tom Strickland.
-He held a sign that said “In Search of Knowledge” with a drawing of Mauna Kea.
+I think it brings a lot of good to humankind,” Strickland said, holding a sign saying, “In Search of Knowledge” with a drawing of Mauna Kea.

-About an equal number of people opposed to the telescope stood on the other side of the street, waving upside down Hawaiian flags and signs saying ‘Protect Mauna Kea.”
-Drivers supporting the opponents honked too.
+About an equal number of people opposing the telescope stood on the other side of the street, waving upside down Hawaiian flags and signs saying, “Protect Mauna Kea.”
+Drivers supporting the opponents honked, too.